db23ai/oracle-configuration-troubleshooting/Oracle DataGuard/How to Convert Standby to Standalone Database.md

-# How to Convert Standby to Standalone Database
+# How to Convert Standby to Standalone Databases

 # 1. Check current role of database